 Roof Ventilator Alternative

-Benefit of Installing a Solar Whiz instead of a WhirlyBird
+Benefits of Installing a Solar Whiz instead of a WhirlyBird

 If you need roof ventilation to protect your roof space against moisture damage – running on solar helps ensure replacement air is relatively dry – where as a wind driven roof fan also will run in the rain, which could have the reverse effect and actually increase moisture levels in the roof.

+Solar Whiz roof ventilation installation is as easy as Whirlybird installation to organise (or DIY) in any major city in Australia.
 We also cover many regional centers around Australia.
 Please refer to our dealer overview.